rbjones/StarDust/README.md

 There are then three repos into which main substance of the work is divided, roughly along simplistic lines corresponding to divisions articulated in the philosophy of David Hume, in his two "forks".
 One such fork is the distinction between "ought" and "is", or between descriptive and evaluative propositions.
-The other is the distinction among descriptive propositions between those expressing `_relations between ideas_' and matters of fact, which distinguishes logical from empirical truths.
+The other is the distinction among descriptive propositions between those expressing `_relations between ideas_' and `_matters of fact_', which distinguishes logical from empirical truths.
 Having divide just one component of the first fork once more, we have declarative language broken in to three parts which differ in both the kinds of substance which they express, and the ways in which such their truth might be established.
-This leads to three furthersubprojects, the first concerned with logical truths, the second with empirical truths and the last with values, priorities, purposes and ambitions.
+This leads to three further subprojects, the first concerned with logical truths, the second with empirical truths and the last with values, priorities, purposes and ambitions.
+Each of those subprojects is focussed on a potential _singularity_ broadly in the sense of science fiction authors such as Verner Vinge, insofar as it is intended that each introduces a new kind of self comprehension and re-invention to advance their primary capability.
+It is intended that these aspects of their capability be a focal point upon which the development will lean to secure most rapid advancement in all the capabilities envisaged.

+In the following very brief intros, I try to identify those aspects which potentially engender singularity, on which futher speculative detail may be found in the project descriptions to which links are provided.

 ## [SynEpis](https://rbjones.github.io/SynEpis) [repo](https://github.com/rbjones/SynEpis)

-Synthetic Epistemology, primarily concerned with the representation of knowledge, and with the case for the adoption of a single underluing abstract logical system for that purpose.
+Synthetic Epistemology, primarily concerned with the representation of knowledge, and with the case for the adoption of a single underlying abstract logical system for that purpose.

 ## [HoloTruth](https://rbjones.github.io/HoLoTruth) [repo](https://github.com/rbjones/HoLoTruth)